KalVista Pharmaceuticals Annou - GuruFocus.com

 For more information about KalVista, please visit www.kalvista.com.

-For more information on the sebetralstat HAE on-demand Phase 3 KONFIDENT study, please visit www.konfidentstudy.com.
+For more information on the sebetralstat HAE on-demand Phase 3 KONFIDENT trial, please visit www.konfidentstudy.com.

 Forward-Looking Statements